-St Paul’s Cathedral Hours + 7 Other Tips for Your Visit
+St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 In fact, I‘d never even thought about visiting it!

-That was until, of course, pandemo madness has had been trapped here in London and well, why I was passing my days in this city and not out adventuring on the road, I thought it was about time I checked out some of this capital’s greatest icons.
+That was until, of course, pandemo madness had me trapped in London and well, while I was passing my days in this city and not out adventuring on the road, I thought it was about time I checked out some of this capital’s greatest icons!

-So, after putting out the word via my Instagram, Facebook and Twitter channels, I discovered that for many of you, your absolute view of London is from the top of St Paul’s Cathedral!
+So, after putting out the word on Instagram, Facebook and X, I discovered that for many of you, your absolute fav view of London is from the top of St Paul’s Cathedral!

-So just before lockdown 2.0, I scuttled off there and can now bring you my top 8 tips for visiting this amazing place including, crucially St Paul’s Cathedral hours and how to get your hands on tickets the cheapest way.
+So just before lockdown 2.0, I scuttled off there and can now bring you my top 8 tips for visiting this amazing place including, crucial details like St Paul’s Cathedral opening hours, and how to get your hands on tickets the cheapest way!

-After all, being one of the top 25 famous buildings to visit in London, intricately desecrated inside and out, home to a famous choir and built by the famous architect Christopher Wren, it turns out this place has quite a lot going for it… even if you’re not religious.
+After all, being one of the top 25 famous buildings to visit in London, intricately desecrated inside and out, home to a famous choir and built by the famous architect Sir Christopher Wren, it turns out this place has quite a lot going for it!

 Related Posts

-Within that, it’s worth noting that the galleries do not open until 9:30am and that the last entrance time for visitors is half an hour before closing at 4pm.
+St Paul’s is open Monday through Saturday year-round, 8:30am to 4:30pm, although last entrance time for visitors is half an hour before closing at 4pm.

 You can still enter the church after visiting hours however, for the 5pm Choral Evensong, which last 45 minutes.